2021 Maine 4-H Virtual Exhibit Hall Guidelines

 - Project concerning aquatic life (freshwater or marine)

-- Aquaculture/Aquaponics: Rearing aquatic animals and/or cultivating aquatic plants for food.
-Projects in this area should reflect work in this area.
+- Aquaculture/Aquaponics—Rearing aquatic animals and/or cultivating aquatic plants for food.
+Projects in this category should reflect work in this category.

 - A 3-D printed object

 - Depict something the member learned related to computers (hardware, software coding, web design, etc.)

 Conservation, Ecology & Natural Resources

 - A project about conservation or ecological issues

 - A project showing conservation practices (g. recycling, logging, water quality)